vnegrisolo/vnegrisolo.github.io/_posts/javascript/2016-07-27-why-ember-js.md

 ## Testing

 Ember uses [QUnit][qunit] for tests.
-I wrote a very simple acceptance test [First Ember JS Application][blog-first-ember] and you can see the power of testing inside the user perspective, following its clicks and asserting from html generated.
+I wrote a very simple acceptance test [First Ember JS Application][1st-ember-app] and you can see the power of testing inside the user perspective, following its clicks and asserting from html generated.

 Another great library, non built-in, but used by most of Ember applications is [ember-cli-mirage].
 This library is used to mock the server responses, it keeps an in-memory database, it comes with **factories**, etc. It's usually used on the tests, but can also be used in development environment.